jimz011/homekit-infused/README.md

 <a href="https://paypal.me/JimmySchings" target="_blank"><img src="https://github.com/jimz011/homeassistant/blob/master/www/images/old%20images/paypal-donate-button.png" ></a>
 <a href="https://www.buymeacoffee.com/w8Jnf6Hit" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
-# Homekit Infused (Lovelace) by Jimz011 October 2019 v 0.13.3 (*updated: 21/10/2019)
+# Homekit Infused (Lovelace) by Jimz011 October 2019 v 0.13.3 (*updated: 28//12/2019)
+# WARNING!!!!!!!
+PLEASE READ THIS, THIS PROJECT IS GOING TO GET AN UPDATE VERY SOON!
+BASICALLY ALL THE CODE ON THIS REPO WILL BECOME OBSOLETE AFTER THE UPDATE!!!
+YES THIS IS STILL VERY MUCH USABLE AND WILL STILL WORK WITH THE LATEST HOME ASSISTANT VERSIONS, HOWEVER I WILL NOT CONTINUE TO SUPPORT THIS.
+THE DOCS WILL BE UPDATED REAL SOON AND VERSION 1.0 IS ALMOST READY FOR UPLOAD!
+USE THIS AT YOUR OWN RISK!

-My current Home Assistant install (current running version 0.100.2) This is my current Home Assistant configuration with Lovelace, new users please skip to the introduction.
+My current Home Assistant install (current running version 0.103.2) This is my current Home Assistant configuration with Lovelace, new users please skip to the introduction.
 Existing users can either update or copy new snippets of code.